CURRICULUM & COURSE INFORMATION

 Mandarin 9

-Mandarin 9 is an entry-level Mandarin course designed for students who have little-to-no background in written and/or oral Mandarin Chinese.
+Mandarin 9 is an entry-level course of Mandarin Chinese designed for students who are beginning learners of the language and have little-to-no background in written and/or oral Mandarin Chinese.
+Students who read/write little to no Chinese characters or who speak another Chinese variety at home may also take this course.
+The core skills of reading, writing, listening, speaking, and interacting in Mandarin Chinese will be developed, with a focus on communication in meaningful, practical contexts.
 This course aims not only to teach the language in both written and oral forms but also to teach about the culture of Chinese people around the globe.
 It is also the hope of this course that they may use the language skills and cultural knowledge to spread the love of Christ to the people of Chinese heritage that they will encounter throughout their lives.
-We will be using Huanying: An Invitation to Chinese Vol. 1 Part I, as well as other supplementary materials provided by the teacher.
-By the end of the course, the student will learn around 250 Chinese characters and will be able to engage in dialogues that introduces oneself and one’s family, as well as routines and simple commercial transactions.
+We will be using a variety of materials to learn Mandarin speaking, reading, writing and listening skills.
+Students will learn Pinyin (Chinese Romanization System), and learn to write some basic Chinese characters and to have basic conversations in Mandarin.
+By the end of the course, the student will learn around 250 Chinese characters and will be able to engage in dialogues that introduces oneself and one’s family, food, routines, and celebrations.

 Mandarin 10